UK Driving Test Statistics: The 2026 Overview

 What the statistics do not predict

 The statistics work at cohort level.
 They do not predict any single test outcome.
 Two candidates with identical preparation, age, centre choice and slot can have different first-attempt outcomes because of test-day anxiety, unfamiliar route features, lesson timing relative to the test, or borderline judgement calls by the examiner.
-The framework predicts your odds within roughly 5 to 10 percentage points; it does not predict your individual test.
+The framework describes cohort-level patterns within roughly 5 to 10 percentage points; it does not predict your individual test.

 The implication is twofold.
 First, candidates who hit the framework markers should be prepared for the possibility of falling on the wrong side of cohort variation on test day.
 A failed test for a well-prepared candidate is variance, not a verdict.
 Second, candidates who do not hit the framework markers should not expect the cohort baseline to lift them.
 The framework predicts what is replicable; it does not predict luck.
 The pass driving test first time tips guide covers the practical preparation.

-The 28 May 2026 booking rule and the volume picture
+The 2026 booking rules and the volume picture

-Before 28 May 2026, the highest-volume UK centres had roughly 30 percent of their slots held by bot-driven cancellation harvesters at any point.
-The rule that capped each learner to one active booking unwound this pattern, returning slots to the public booking system.
-Slot availability at top-quintile centres rose by 12 to 15 percent through May to July 2026, with wait reductions of 2 to 4 weeks.
-The 28 May rule is the most significant DVSA booking change in a decade.
+Before 12 May 2026, the busiest UK centres lost a meaningful share of their slots to bot-driven cancellation harvesters.
+The rule, under which only you can book and manage your own test and unofficial booking-search services are banned, undercut this pattern and returned slots to the public booking system.
+Slot availability at the busiest centres is reported to have improved through May to July 2026, easing waits.
+The 12 May rule is among the most significant DVSA booking changes in a decade.
 The DVSA booking rule change May 2026 guide covers the mechanics.

 “The headline 48.7 percent is one number.
 Behind it sits a structure of gaps that explain almost everything about who passes when and where.
 The data is published.
 The packaging is the work.
 The 9 /research pages are the packaging.”